-Previous studies suggest that the effect of marketing activities may change over time.
-Wildt (1976) and Wildt and Winer (1983) find that the effect of the marketing activities may change due to the change in economic conditions, consumer tastes, and the competition environment, etc. Customers may find price reductions and promotions more attractive during the period of an economic crunch compared to other time periods.
+Previous studies suggest that the effect of marketing activities can change over time.
+Wildt (1976) and Wildt and Winer (1983) find that the effect of the marketing activities may change due to the change in economic conditions, consumer tastes, and the competition environment, etc. Customers may find price reductions and promotions more attractive during an economic crunch compared to other time periods.
 Mahajan, Bretschneider, and Bradford (1980) found that the effect of prices and promotions changes during different stages of the product lifecycle.
 Meeran et al. (2017) find that customers have different tastes and preferences when they accumulate more knowledge of the product, when they seek variety, and when they reach a different social status and then decide to adopt a different lifestyle.
 The change in the behavior of individual customers may eventually lead to substantial change in the aggregate effect by the marketing activities on product sales.
 Pauwels and Srinivasan (2004) find that the introduction of store-own brands in a product category reduces the price elasticities of premium national brands and increase price elasticities of the second-tier national brands.
 The effect of the marketing activities can also change depending on how retailers communicate their marketing events.
 For example, retailers may promote the products through mobile applications and adopt new prominent promotion shelf tags, which can make the promotions more effective (van Heerde, M. Dinner, & Neslin, 2015).
-The effect of the marketing activities can also change because how retailers manage/store their data.
-For example, retailers may record their marketing activities using aggregate terms such as features or displays (e.g., Bronnenberg, Kruger, & Mela, 2008).
-However, even the same type of event may have various forms such as Buy One Get One free (BOGO), store flyers, billboard advertising, and temporary price reduction (TPR), or TPR for shopper-card holders only, etc., and the events may change forms over time.
-Therefore, the effect of these events could differentiate.
+The effect of the marketing activities can also change due the change in the content of the promotional event.
+For example, retailers tend to record promotional events as feature and display (e.g., Bronnenberg, Kruger, & Mela, 2008).
+However, the content of the events may change across various types such as Buy One Get One free (BOGO), store flyers, billboard advertising, and temporary price reduction (TPR), or TPR for shopper-card holders only, etc.

 The problem of structural change